 Native Americans believe that hummingbirds were created from flowers, which is why the bird comes back every spring to express its eternal gratitude to flowers of all kinds.

-They also associate this tiny bird with wisdom, endurance, and healing and believe that it was a messenger sent from heaven.
+They also associate this tiny bird with wisdom, endurance, and healing and believe it was a messenger sent from heaven.

 Eastern Symbolism of Hummingbirds

 It isn’t just Native Americans who hold the hummingbird in high esteem – Eastern cultures do, too, as they do with many other breeds of birds found in Asia.

 That might be surprising, given the fact that hummingbirds are not native to Asia.
 However, information travels fast.

 There are many Asian tales of hummingbirds that, though borrowed and relatively modern, are enchanting nonetheless.